Selkirk, Manitoba: Water

-The City of Selkirk gets its water from four carbonate aquifer wells in the City and two in the R.M. of St. Andrews.
+The city of Selkirk gets its water from four carbonate aquifer wells in the city and two in the RM of St. Andrews.
 Water is then cleaned at the Selkirk Water Treatment Plant before being sent out to distribution lines.
 Five of the six wells are deep, while the Tower well is shallower.
 Because of this water from the Tower well needs more maintenance.
 McLean Well (drilled in 1959), Christie Well 1 (drilled in 1968. used only in emergencies), Rosser Well (drilled in 1987), Tower Well (1997), Christie Well 2 (drilled in 2015), Render Well North (drilled in 2017), Render Well South (drilled in 2017).

 The Selkirk Water Tower is a prominent feature of the area.
 It was constructed in 1961 as a replacement for a previous tank built in 1909.
 The current water tower has a maximum storage capacity of 946,000 litres.
-In March 2020, the City announced a local design competition that would see the repainting of the 130 ft structure.
+In March 2020, the city announced a local design competition that would see the repainting of the 130 ft structure.

-In August 2016, the City of Selkirk partnered with the provincial and federal governments to cost share upgrades to its water treatment and distribution infrastructure.
+In August 2016, the city of Selkirk partnered with the provincial and federal governments to cost share upgrades to its water treatment and distribution infrastructure.
 The Selkirk project was estimated to cost C$35.2 million and would include a new water treatment plant.
 The expanded system would be large enough to serve St. Andrews and the Lower Fort Garry Historic Park.

 Construction began in August 2018 to replace the aging wastewater facility built in 1976.
 The new one would cost C$35.9 million, the largest capital works project in the City's history, with construction expected to be completed by January 2020.